Esri/calcite-web/docs/source/documentation/components/_dropdowns.md

 Dropdowns differ from `select` elements in that they don't have a default state or a 'current' state.
 Instead, they offer a jumping off point for a series of related actions.

-**Note:** Dropdowns recently started using inline svg icons rather than the icon font for the triangle on the right.
-If you'd prefer to continue using the icon font, just set the Sass variable `$include-svg-icon` to `false`.
+**Note:** Be sure to give the elements inside your dropdown the role of `menuitem` to ensure they're accessible to screen readers.